carinahauser/SCRUMMING/README.md

 - Add answers with the tag "correct" to the answer array
 - Check for duplicates before creating a pull request

+### Question Database
+The questions and answers are stored in the file `src/data.json.js`.